demo7426/learngit/readme.txt

-git is a distributed free software.
+git is free software distributed under the GPL.
-:wq